 Natural hair is fragile and breakage-prone.
 Hair oils can help protect the strands and prevent any damage.
 High-porosity hairi XIt refers to bigger and more open gaps in cuticles (the outermost layer of hair) that allow for more absorption and help retain moisture. tends to absorb excess moisture.
 Sometimes, this may cause swelling and damage the strands.
 Oiling prevents swelling and reduces hygral fatigue (repeated swelling and drying).

-- Fill the gap between cuticles to prevent absorption of harmful surfactants.
+- Fill the gap between cuticles to prevent the absorption of harmful surfactants.

 - Enhance shaft lubrication and prevent hair breakage.